HELPLINE: ☎ 1800 633 634

-If you would like legal advice at no cost on personal injury compensation claims just use the helpline, complete the contact form or email our offices and a specialist medical negligence solicitor will telephone you with no further obligation.
+If you would like to discuss a negligent cerebral palsy diagnosis at no cost just use the helpline, complete the contact form or email our offices and a specialist medical negligence solicitor will telephone you with no further obligation.
 Following a review of the circumstances of the injury and of the medical records including the cerebral palsy diagnosis you will be advised whether your child has a reasonable claim and if so, what steps you should take to protect your legal right to receive compensation.
-All of our lawyers use no win no fee arrangements to represent their clients which means that if your solicitor doesn't achieve a compensation settlement following a diagnosis of cerebral palsy then he doesn't get paid his professional costs and the client does not receive a bill for legal costs.
+All of our lawyers use no win no fee arrangements to represent their clients which means that if your solicitor doesn't achieve a compensation settlement then he doesn't get paid his professional costs and the client does not receive a bill for legal charges.

 Our medical negligence solicitors have offices situated in Adelaide, Brisbane, Canberra, Melbourne, Perth, Darwin, and Sydney.
 Do yourself justice - give us a call.

 The process of cerebral palsy diagnosis takes time.
 It is common for a doctor to take several months to make a clear diagnosis and even instruct parents to wait for up to three years before making a final decision.
 Even when a diagnosis is reached, doctors will often not issue a definitive prognosis immediately.
 This is due mainly in part to recovery of the child’s central nervous system, either partially or completely, following an injury.

 The brains of young children are much more capable of repairing themselves than brains of adults.
 Should a brain injury happen early in life, the undamaged area of the brain might repair the damage by, in some cases, taking over some of the compromised functions.
 Even though there may be residual motor impairment, the child is often able to make great strides in developing basic motor skills.